-The Mental Health Services Act was designed to drive transformational change in California's mental health system.
+The Mental Health Services Act (MHSA) was designed to drive transformational change in California's mental health system.
 The Commission is charged with oversight, advising the Governor and Legislature, and supporting transformational change.
-Included in the goal of transformational change is prioritizing community engagement, including cultural humility, wellness and recovery, and prevention and early intervention.
+Included in the goal of transformational change is prioritizing cultural humility, community engagement, wellness and recovery, and prevention and early intervention.